TivoK/aws-sam-glue-pyspark-example/README.md

 ```

 # CLI Commands
-Below are the CLI Used in this tutorial for reference.
+Below are the SAM and AWS CLI commands used in this tutorial for reference.

 ```
 ###create sam app